Dual Enrollment

 F=Friday

 Available courses are listed below.
 All courses have enrollment limits.
-All courses are asynchronous, meaning the student does not need to be logged in at the same time as the instructor.
+All courses are asynchronous, meaning the student does not need to be logged in at the same time as the instructor and there are no scheduled class meetings.
+Instructors do have virtual office hours and students are welcome to schedule time to meet with instructors virtually, if needed.

 Online Technology Requirements